16 best sustainable fashion brands

 Looking for sustainable outdoor clothing?
 Try Patagonia.

-Their clothing isn't cheap, with coats sometimes costing £300+.
-But like with a lot of brands on this list, the clothes are designed to last so you shouldn't need to replace them for a few years.
+Their clothing isn't cheap, with coats costing £200+.
+But like with a lot of brands on this list, the clothes are designed to last, so you shouldn't need to replace them for a few years.
+This makes them a great investment!

 They put a big emphasis on avoiding waste.
 So much so that they'll give you credit towards your next purchase if you trade in your old Patagonia item through their Worn Wear programme.